 In September 1916 the unit received their orders to proceed overseas, but due to an outbreak of diphtheria they were detained in Amherst, Nova Scotia, for over a month.
 The unit finally sailed for Great Britain on November 14th 1916 on the S.S.
 Olympic.

 On January 1st, 1917, the 147th Battalion ceased to exist when it became the nucleus for the 8th Reserve Battalion.
-On September 27th, 1917, Walter was taken on strength of the 4th C.M.R. and served with the unit through Passchendaele, the German Spring offensive and the final 100 days of the war.
+On September 27th, 1917, Walter was taken on strength of the 4th C.M.R. and though noted as a sniper he didn't appear to have attended sniping school whilst with the 4th CMR, or to have been utilised with such shooting skills.
+Walter served with the unit through Passchendaele on October, but was then invalided sick to England with a severe trench foot condition at the end of the month.
+He was held in England for treatment, being transferred to the 2nd Central Ontario Regimental Depot (2nd C.O.R.D.), in February 1918.

 Pte.
-Walter Gerald Barrett was struck off strength July 26th, 1919, having come through the war with no visible wounds.
+Walter Gerald Barrett was struck off strength July 26th, 1919, having come through the war with no recorded wounds.